BangkitCapstone2023/BarKit-CC/README.md

   node -v
   npm -v
   ```
+   _**Note: In development we are using `Windows 10 pro`, `Visual Studio Code`, `node version 14.21.3`, and `npm version 6.14.18`.**_

- * If there are **any error with tfjs-node** when running at local using NPM (if you are not clone/run the server yet,ignore this step), try this step 1 by 1: <a name="tfjs-node-error"></a>
+ * If there are **any error with tfjs-node** when running at local using NPM **(if you are not clone/run the server yet,ignore this step)**, try this step 1 by 1: <a name="tfjs-node-error"></a>
     1. `npm install -g node-gyp`
+    2. Go to powershell -> Run as administrator -> `npm install -g --production windows-build-tools`
-    2. `Install the current version of Python` from the [Microsoft Store package](https://www.microsoft.com/en-us/p/python-310/9pjpw5ldxlz5).
+    3. `Install the current version of Python` from the [Microsoft Store package](https://www.microsoft.com/en-us/p/python-310/9pjpw5ldxlz5).
-    3. `Install Visual C++ Build Environment`: [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools)
+    4. `Install Visual C++ Build Environment`: [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools)
     (using "Visual C++ build tools" workload) or [Visual Studio Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community)
    (using the "Desktop development with C++" workload)
-    4. Go to powershell -> Run as administrator -> `npm install -g --production windows-build-tools`

-    _Note:_
-    1. In development we are using `Windows 10 pro`, `Visual Studio Code`, `node version 14.21.3`, and `npm version 6.14.18`.

-       **For TFJS-Node Error:**
+     _Note_ : **For TFJS-Node Error**
-    2. If you _already done with 1 step (ex: install node-gcp), try running the server again_.
+    1. If you _already done with 1 step (ex: install node-gcp), try running the server again_.
 If the error persists, move on to the next step.
-    3. If there is any error with node-gyp, try going [here](https://github.com/nodejs/node-gyp/issues/809).
+    2. If there is any error with node-gyp, try going [here](https://github.com/nodejs/node-gyp/issues/809).
+    3. If there is any error with step 2 (install windows-build-tools), check [here](https://github.com/tensorflow/tfjs/blob/master/tfjs-node/WINDOWS_TROUBLESHOOTING.md#msbuildexe-exceptions).
-    4. If there is any error when trying steps 2-3 (install Python & Visual C++ build tools), check [here](https://github.com/nodejs/node-gyp#on-windows).
+    4. If there is any error when trying steps 3-4 (install Python & Visual C++ build tools), check [here](https://github.com/nodejs/node-gyp#on-windows).
-    5. If there is any error with step 4 (install windows-build-tools), check [here](https://github.com/tensorflow/tfjs/blob/master/tfjs-node/WINDOWS_TROUBLESHOOTING.md#msbuildexe-exceptions).

 * [Docker](https://www.docker.com/) (if you want to run this repostory with docker)